Are You Really Practicing Social Skills?

 Most of the time you are not being rejected, it’s a social pattern that’s being rejected, you’re just falling into it.

 The most common pattern is someone approaching a group and taking value rather than giving it.
-For guys approaching women, generally, this pattern is walking up and showing romantic and sexual interest immediately, which is not only objectifying and uncomfortable.
+For guys approaching women, generally, this pattern is walking up and showing romantic and sexual interest immediately, which is uncomfortable.

 To solve this problem, practice your openers, with a focus on starting a comfortable conversation that doesn’t show interest and does not take value.
 If the person seems uninterested in conversation, don’t take it personally, just politely your all-purpose exit line and say, “Pleasure meeting you” and walk away.
 When you’re done practicing, note what might have made them uncomfortable or uninterested.